jaysaadana19/Collaborative-Code-Snippet-Repository/README.md

    - Open a new terminal window, navigate to the `frontend` directory, and start the React app:
      ```
      cd frontend
+     npm install
-     npm start
+     npm run dev
      ```
-     This will start the frontend on `localhost:3000`.
-You'll see a basic React page welcoming you to the project.
+     This will start the frontend on `localhost:5173`.

 4. **Contribution Encouragement:**
    - We encourage developers of all levels to contribute to this collaborative platform.